arvenjadeaguilar/cellagri-cms/src/pages/companies/2018-07-06-outermost-house.md

 website: outermost.house/
 logo: /img/outermosthousetemp.jpeg
 thumbnail: /img/outermosthousetemp.jpeg
-description: >-
+description: >
-  Outermost House is a new business incubator facility located in Berkeley, California.
-Outermost House plans to focus on promoting plant-based food and cellular agriculture businesses.
+  Outermost House is a new business incubator in Berkeley, California that plans to focus on promoting plant-based food and cellular agriculture businesses.
+In its new 26,000 sq. ft facility Outermost House will provide its clients with physical space, processing equipment, wet labs, and mentorship to support them at every stage of their growth.
 ---